renpy/renpy/sphinx/source/side_image.rst

     define config.side_image_change_transform = change_transform

-This code is used to dissolve between old and new side images when the character remains the same.
+This is used to dissolve between old and new side images when the character remains the same.
 (For example, when the character changes emotion.)
 For the Dissolve to work correctly, both side images must be the same size. ::